Community gathers in Canfield to honor law enforcement, raise money for non-profit

-CANFIELD, Ohio (WKBN) – On Saturday, a rally supporting our men and women in blue drew a crowd of people to the Canfield Green.
+CANFIELD, Ohio (WYTV) – On Saturday, a rally supporting our men and women in blue drew a crowd of people to the Canfield Green.

 It was the first year for the event — one that was aimed at not only thanking local law enforcement but raising money for a good cause.